I Introduction

 (a) The Closeness Test

-As Lord Toulson addressed, ‘the test for holding an employer vicariously liable for the tort of his employee has troubled the courts for many years.’
-[4] In determining vicarious liability, different jurisdictions have employed different tests or approaches.
+Lord Toulson addressed that ‘the test for holding an employer vicariously liable for the tort of his employee has troubled the courts for many years’.
+[4] Different jurisdictions use varied tests to determine vicarious liability.

-The High Court of Australia in Prince pointed out, that ‘the traditional method of the common law of confining liability, in order to reflect some balance between competing interests, is the requirement that the employee’s wrongful act be committed in the course or scope of employment.’
-[5] This is particularly true as the courts are inclined to adopt Salmond’s three tests to determine whether the conduct is committed ‘in the course of employment.’
+The High Court of Australia in Prince pointed out that ‘the traditional method of the common law of confining liability, in order to reflect some balance between competing interests, is the requirement that the employee’s wrongful act be committed in the course or scope of employment.’
+[5] Courts often adopt Salmond’s three tests to determine if conduct occurred ‘in the course of employment.’

-Salmond’s test contains two distinct elements, namely, the tort ‘(a) is authorised by the principal (the employer); (b) is an unauthorised act ‘so connected’ with authorised acts that they may be regarded as modes, although improper modes, of doing those authorised acts.’
+Salmond’s test consists of two distinct elements: the tort ‘(a) is authorised by the principal (the employer); (b) is an unauthorised act ‘so connected’ with authorised acts that they may be regarded as modes, albeit improper modes, of doing those authorised acts.’
 [6]

-For a victim, it will be especially hard to argue that the tort occurs ‘in the course of employment,’ as this raises an issue with the ‘close connection’ test which has been adopted in many UK cases like Lister, [7] and Mohamud.
+For a victim, arguing that the tort occurs ‘in the course of employment’ will be particularly challenging, as this raises an issue with the ‘close connection’ test adopted in many UK cases like Lister, [7] and Mohamud.
 [8]

-Apparently, the most controversial argument falls on the issue of the connection between unauthorised acts (usually abuse) and authorised acts.
-The closeness of the connection between the two, and the further requirement such as whether ‘the connection be sufficient to make it fair and just to impose liability,’ are to be observed by the Judges when considering Lister, whose principle has been reaffirmed in Mohamud, although the fairness not to be treated as a principle.
+Apparently, the most controversial argument revolves around the connection between unauthorised acts (usually abuse) and authorised acts.
+For example, when considering Lister, Judges must analyze the closeness of the connection and whether ‘the connection be sufficient to make it fair and just to impose liability’; this principle, reaffirmed in Mohamud, illustrates that the court should not treat the fairness as a principle.
 [9] In Mohamud, to hold the employer liable, the ‘causal sense’, represented by ‘unbroken sequence of events’ and ‘seamless episode’, [10] is the key factor to establish the ‘closeness of the connection.’
 [11]

-However, judges in Prince still questioned whether such a ‘close connection’ can be justified as a ‘fairness’ to impose vicarious liability.
-[12] Additionally, although this test has been applied by UK courts for over a decade as it’s ‘firmly rooted in justice’, [13] Lord Dyson commented that such a test is nevertheless ‘imprecise’ given that ‘the imprecise concepts of fairness, justice and reasonableness are central to the law of negligence.’
+However, judges in Prince questioned whether such a ‘close connection’ can be justified as a ‘fairness’ to impose vicarious liability.
+[12] Additionally, although UK courts has applied this test for over a decade and it is ‘firmly rooted in justice’, [13] Lord Dyson commented that it is nevertheless ‘imprecise’, given that ‘the imprecise concepts of fairness, justice and reasonableness are central to the law of negligence.’
 [14]

 (b) Policy Reason to Expand Liability

-Alternatively, other approaches have been considered by Judges in Canada.
-Frustrated by Salmond’s test, McLachlin J considered the policy reasons to establish the vicarious liability in Bazley v Curry, the principle behind such a decision can be found in Hollis v Vabu that ‘the modern doctrine respecting the liability of an employer for the torts of an employee was adopted not by way of an exercise in analytical jurisprudence but as a matter of policy.’
+Judges in Canada have considered alternative approaches.
+Frustrated by Salmond’s test, McLachlin J considered the policy reasons to establish vicarious liability in Bazley v Curry.
+The principle behind such a decision can be found in Hollis v Vabu , which states that ‘the modern doctrine respecting the liability of an employer for the torts of an employee was adopted not by way of an exercise in analytical jurisprudence but as a matter of policy.’
 [15]

-It is challenging for a victim to take legal action against a non-profit institution.
-Such difficulty has materialized in Bazley where the employer of the tortfeasor Curry is the Children’s Foundation which is a non-profit organization.
-The Foundation argued that the non-profit organization should be exempt from being imposed vicarious liability due to its nature of being a non-profit institution which is contrary to ‘commercial enterprises,’ [16] but McLachlin J stressed that ‘if the choice must be made between two faultless parties then it is fairer to place the loss on the party that introduced the risk and had the better opportunity to control it.’
+Taking legal action against a non-profit institution is challenging for a victim.
+This difficulty materialized in Bazley , where the employer of the tortfeasor Curry is the Children’s Foundation, a non-profit organization.
+The Foundation argued that the legal authorities should exempt the non-profit organization from vicarious liability because it is a non-profit institution, which is contrary to ‘commercial enterprises’.[16]
+However, McLachlin J stressed that if we must make the choice ‘between two faultless parties then it is fairer to place the loss on the party that introduced the risk and had the better opportunity to control it.’
 [17] Her Honour went on further to point out,

 ‘’The employer puts in the community an enterprise which carries with it certain risks.
 When those risks materialize and cause injury to a member of the public despite the employer’s reasonable efforts, it is fair that the person or organisation that creates the enterprise and hence the risk should bear the loss.’’
 [18]

-It should be noted that, although Bazley established the ‘enterprise risk’ by addressing ‘where the employee’s conduct is closely tied to a risk that the employer’s enterprise has placed in the community, the employer may justly be held vicariously liable for the employee’s wrong,’[19] it didn’t completely abandon the elements in Salmond’s test such as ‘authorization’, ‘power’, or ‘strong connection’, etc., instead, it aimed at finding ‘a significant connection between the creation or enhancement of a risk and the wrong that accrues therefrom.’
+It’s worth noting that, although Bazley established the concept of ‘enterprise risk’ by stating that ‘where the employee’s conduct is closely tied to a risk that the employer’s enterprise has placed in the community, the employer may justly be held vicariously liable for the employee’s wrong,’[19] it didn’t completely discard the elements in Salmond’s test such as ‘authorization’, ‘power’, or ‘strong connection’, etc. Instead, it aimed at finding ‘a significant connection between the creation or enhancement of a risk and the wrong that accrues therefrom.’
 [20]

-McLachlin’s approach is ruled ‘under the principle of social justice which goes back to Holt’s principle,’ [21] it might help the victim because the ‘risk’ is objectively foreseeable, also this might force the enterprise to choose its employees prudently when creating a position entrusting someone.
-Unfortunately, this approach based on policy reason is not considered in Australia, [22] which can be evidenced by Lepore.
+McLachlin’s approach is governed ‘under the principle of social justice which goes back to Holt’s principle,’ [21] it might help the victim because the ‘risk’ is objectively foreseeable, and it might compel the enterprise to choose its employees prudently when entrusting someone with a position.
+Unfortunately, this policy-based approach is not considered in Australia, [22] as evidenced by Lepore.
 [23]

 (c) The Nature of Employee’s Responsibility

-In Australia, the central issue is to investigate ‘the nature of the employee’s responsibilities.’
+In Australia, the central issue is investigating ‘the nature of the employee’s responsibilities.’
 [24]

-The High Court in Prince has established a more specific approach to evaluate the ‘special role’ appointed to the employee and the employee’s position against the victim, [25] which may include the assessment of ‘authority, power, trust, control and the ability to achieve intimacy.’
+The High Court in Prince has established a more specific approach to evaluating the ‘special role’ assigned to the employee and the employee’s position against the victim, [25] which may include assessing ‘authority, power, trust, control and the ability to achieve intimacy.’
 [26] To satisfy the ‘sufficiency of the connection’ proposed by Gleeson CJ in Lepore, [27] there should be an assessment of the degree of intimacy and power between relationships.
 [28]

-However, such legal principles might be hard to put to test.
-David Seeman emphasized that such a relationship, or the intimacy, needs to be investigated ‘in the context of the perpetrator’s role within the institution’, [29] In his opinion, it is the ‘actual role’, instead of any formal job description, that may determine the outcome.
+However, putting such legal principles to the test might be challenging.
+David Seeman emphasized that such a relationship, or intimacy, needs to be investigated ‘in the context of the perpetrator’s role within the institution’, [29] In his opinion, it is the ‘actual role’, rather than any formal job description, that may determine the outcome.
 [30] But to assess the ‘actual role’, the court would need to conduct a retrospective investigation, though not required, to restore the original scenario.
 Unfortunately, even though the relevant evidence may be obtained from any possible avenue, it is still impractical to carry out such assessments as cases of this kind usually occurred many decades ago.

 2 Identify Proper Defendants